surajmitsel/surajmitsel/Linux/linux_queustions.md

 ### Orphan Process
 - Zombie processes should not be confused with orphan processes.
 An orphan process is a process that is still executing, but whose parent has died.
 When the parent dies, the orphaned child process is adopted by init (process ID 1).
 - When orphan processes die, they do not remain as zombie processes; instead, they are waited on by init.
 The result is that a process that is both a zombie and an orphan will be reaped automatically.

+### Daemon Process
+- A daemon process is a background process that is not under the direct control of the user.
+This process is usually started when the system is bootstrapped and it terminated with the system shut down.

+- Usually the parent process of the daemon process is the init process.
+This is because the init process usually adopts the daemon process after the parent process forks the daemon process and terminates.

+- `int becomeDeamon(int flags)` that perfoms the seteps in order to turn the caller process into a deamon.

+- `service --status-all` OR `systemctl | grep daemon`command can list all running deamon process in system.

+The daemon process names normally end with a d.
+Some of the examples of daemon processes in Unix are −

+- `crond`
+This is a job scheduler that runs jobs in the background.

+- `syslogd`
+This is the system logger that implements the system logging facility and collects system messages.

+- `httpd`
+This is the web server daemon process that handles the Hypertext Transfer Protocol.

+- `dhcpd`
+This daemon configures the TCP/IP information for users dynamically.